cmj2002/CF-R2-ImageBed/README.md

 # Cloudflare R2 ImageBed

+English | [简体中文](./README_zh-cn.md)

 CF-R2-ImageBed is a image hosting service based on [Cloudflare R2 object storage](https://developers.cloudflare.com/r2/).
+PicGo supported.

-R2 offers a [free tier](https://developers.cloudflare.com/r2/platform/pricing/).
+Cloudflare R2 offers a [free tier](https://developers.cloudflare.com/r2/platform/pricing/).

-English | [简体中文](./README_zh-cn.md)

 The repo contains 3 parts:

 * A [Worker](./worker) that handles requests to upload files to R2 storage or get file from it.
-* A [Python script](./uploader) that upload files to the worker from Typora.
+* A [Python script](./uploader) as a demo to show to upload file to Worker.
 * A [Page Function](./page-function) that can provide file in R2 bucket.

 *Currently Cloudflare Pages Functions don't support R2 bucket binding, so the page function part is not finished.
 They [promised](https://blog.cloudflare.com/cloudflare-pages-goes-full-stack/) to support it soon.*